MG Software.

 1. Sanity

-Flexible headless CMS with a real-time collaborative editor and customizable content model.
-Sanity's Portable Text format makes rich content reusable across channels.
+Flexible headless CMS with a real-time collaborative editor (Sanity Studio) and a fully customizable content model defined in JavaScript.
+Sanity's Portable Text format makes rich content reusable across web, app, and email.
 The GROQ query language offers powerful content retrieval without GraphQL overhead.
+The free plan provides 100K API CDN requests per day; the Team plan costs $15 per user per month with more bandwidth and storage.

 Pros